 Since 2010, more than 70% of purses were returned to Quebec owners in special series or overnight races.

-For the 2011 breeding season as well as future seasons (horses born in 2012 and after), horses identified in any of the following ways will be considered as Quebec bred horses:
+For the breeding season 2009 & 2010, horses identified in any of the following ways will be considered as Quebec bred horses:

 QJC established an incentive program for awards for breeders and owners of Quebec bred horses.